Registering with the police

 If you are required to register your visa, it is important to do so.
 If you fail to comply with a condition to register with the police, or to notify them of changes, the Home Office can refuse future immigration applications or remove you from the UK.
 Additionally, you might be barred from returning to the UK for a certain period.

-18th March 2020 - the Leicestershire Police Overseas Visitor Registration Office (OVRO) have informed us that, because of coronavirus (COVID-19), all appointments have been suspended for the next 8-10 weeks.
+2nd June 2020 - the Leicestershire Police Overseas Visitor Registration Office (OVRO) have informed us that, because of coronavirus (COVID-19), visa registration has been suspended until further notice.
+All existing appointments have been cancelled.

-OVRO have assured us that, during this time, students will not receive any repercussions for not registering or for failing to notify changes of details.
+OVRO have assured us that students should not worry about this and will not receive any repercussions for not registering or for failing to notify changes of details.